AnomalyAID: Reliable Interpretation for Semi-supervised Network Anomaly Detection: Introduction

 \textbf{Our Work.} In this paper, we propose AnomalyAID, a general semi-supervised framework for automatically learning from enormous unlabeled data and improving the reliability of interpretation results.
-The design goal of AnomalyAID is to develop a novel semi-supervised learning framework for network anomaly detection applications that meets the special requirements of security domains (such as reliable).
+The design goal of AnomalyAID is to develop a novel semi-supervised learning framework for network anomaly detection applications that meets the special requirements of security domains (such as reliability).
 To this end, we propose two techniques in AnomalyAID referred to as Global-local Knowledge Association Mechanism (KAM) and Two-stage Semi-supervised Learning System (ToS).
-KAM helps security analysts understand the underlying reason for model predictions while ToS provides an effective pseudo-labeling process to assist the semi-supervised learning.
+KAM helps security analysts understand the underlying reason for model predictions, while ToS provides an effective pseudo-labeling process to assist the semi-supervised learning.
 Compared to original black-box machine learning models, security practitioners can better understand system feedback.
 Besides, with more reliable interpretations, system operators are more willing to adopt theoretical semi-supervised frameworks in their practical applications.
 We also provide prototype implementations of AnomalyAID over two representative network anomaly detection datasets (ISCXTor2016 \cite{lashkari2017characterization}, CIC-DoHBrw-2020 \cite{montazerishatoori2020detection}, and UNSW-NB15 \cite{moustafa2015unsw}).
 The proposed KAM and ToS are extensively evaluated with representative prior approaches.
-Experimental results demonstrate that AnomalyAID can provide reliable explanations for semi-supervised learning frameworks while satisfying the requirements of security-related applications.
+Experimental results demonstrate that AnomalyAID can provide reliable explanations for semi-supervised learning frameworks while satisfying the requirements of security-related applications (Our code is available at: https://github.com/M-Code-Space/AnomalyAID.).

 \textbf{Contributions.} This paper has the following contributions: \begin{itemize} \item We propose AnomalyAID, a general framework for interpreting and improving semi-supervised network anomaly detection in security-related applications, which includes two key components: KAM provides reliable interpretations for semi-supervised systems and ToS makes it possible to learn from large unlabeled datasets automatically. \item We conduct extensive experiments to demonstrate that the proposed AnomalyAID outperforms existing approaches regarding fidelity, stability, robustness, and efficiency. \end{itemize}